YellowJacketLinux/CPAN-RPM/README.md

 That line is not needed for `Module::Build::Tiny` as it already does not make use of such configuration files.

-The `--installdirs vendor` option tells `Build.PL` that the perl modules should be installed in the vendor `@INC` directory, which is specifically for Perl modules installed from an installation package.
+The `--installdirs vendor` option tells `Build.PL` that the Perl modules should be installed in the vendor `@INC` directory, which is specifically for Perl modules installed from an installation package.